2024 Faculty

 Gemma Campanini

 Gemma Campanini is dedicated to helping others discover, cultivate, and embrace their creative voice.
-Demonstrating this commitment through a variety of projects, Campanini currently serves as the director of the monthly "Show Me Poetry" poetry slam, is the founder and manager of the "Oh Snap Poetry" open mic series, and is the co-founder of the "Making Pages" writers’ group.
-She is passionate about bringing creative outlets to her community and has led a variety of creative writing workshops in communities where she has lived.
-In addition to teaching public speaking courses while earning her Master of Arts degree in Communication, Campanini designed and conducted her graduate research project investigating how learning to write and perform original poetry can be tools for emotional growth.
-Her creative writing has been published in Beyond Words Literary Magazine, Scribble, and Waxing and Waning: A Literary Journal.
-Outside of her professional activities, Campanini enjoys tea, cats, hiking, and spending time with loved ones.
+She is passionate about bringing creative outlets to her community and demonstrates this commitment through a variety of projects.
+Campanini currently serves as the director of the monthly “Show Me Poetry” poetry slam, is the founder and manager of the “Oh Snap Poetry” open mic series, and leads the monthly “Free Voice” poetry workshop series.
+Currently teaching as an adjunct instructor of communication, she seeks to help others gain confidence in clearly expressing their ideas.
+Campanini holds a Master of Arts degree in Communication wherein she designed and conducted a research project investigating how learning to write and perform original poetry can be tools for personal healing and community-building.
+Outside of her professional endeavors, Campanini loves to spend time with family and friends, books and notebooks, tea, cooking and cats.

 Jason Hausback